conestack/plumber/README.rst

   the plumber. yafowil is doing it. jensens: would you be so kind.
 - verify behaviour with pickling in tests within plumber
 - verify behaviour with ZODB persistence in tests within plumber
-- subclassing for plumbing parts
+- subclassing for plumbing behaviors
 - mature plumbing of properties
 - py26 @foo.setter support in all decorators